Who’s the real leader around here?

 That type of leadership doesn’t work any longer.
 Why not?
 Because at its core, leadership is less about being “in charge” and more about creating positive change.
 It’s a responsibility we share together – all of us.
-In an interconnected world, there is simply too much leadership responsibility than the people in charge can handle on their own.
+In an interconnected world, there is simply too much leadership responsibility for the people in charge to handle on their own.

-Specifically, each person has the responsibility to lead in four distinct ways:
+Specifically, each person has the responsibility to lead in four different ways:

 - Directing – Guiding change from a position of authority

-- Influencing – Facilitating change utilizing relationships, expertise and available resources
+- Influencing – Facilitating change utilizing networks, expertise and available resources

 - Supporting – Helping others implement change

 - Following – Joining change initiated by others